duckduckgo/p5-app-duckpan/README.md

 5. You're all set!
 ![Codio Success](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_success.png)

 Try typing in queries like "define hello," and see if it works for you.
 You might be wondering why there are no search results in the page.
-It's because DuckPAN isn't configured to work with search results—it's only for instant answers for now.
+It's because DuckPAN isn't configured to work with search results—it's only for testing instant answers.

 ## DuckDuckHack Development Virtual Machine